 Mindful Math is a COMPLETE, comprehensive math curriculum for Kindergarten, first grade, and second grade.
 It includes 10 units with 10+ lessons each to teach the concepts and standards children need to learn.
-Every unit is jam-packed, mind-focused math curriculum that provides teachers with EVERYTHING they need to teach math with no need to supplement from other sources.
+Every unit is jam-packed, mind-focused math curriculum that provides teachers with EVERYTHING they need to teach math without supplementing from other sources.

 The Mindful Math curriculum incorporates focused math learning opportunities and many components within each unit.
-The activities are hands-on and minds-on, meaning students are actively working on math and engaging their minds.
+The activities are hands-on and minds-on, meaning students actively work on math and engage their minds.

 Mindful Math includes a variety of thoughtful lessons and activities to help meet the needs of learners and their learning styles.
 Students will have many opportunities to learn and practice new strategies and develop math fluency through whole group warm-ups and lessons, mental math, journals, centers, games, and more.

 Mindful Math gives teachers a comprehensive math curriculum that engages minds and leaves students knowledgeable and fluent in math concepts.
-The curriculum aligns to the U.S. Common Core standards, the Canadian math curriculums (specifically B.C. and Ontario), as well as many other math curriculums around the world.
+The curriculum aligns with the U.S. Common Core standards, the Canadian math curriculums (specifically B.C. and Ontario), and many other math curriculums worldwide.